open-pioneer/trails-starter/docs/tutorials/HowToCreateUiComponents.md

 Plain services (together with events) can be used to keep state that is used in multiple places (components, services) of the application.

 To manage more complex state, React developers usually reach for a state management library (e.g. Redux).
-[Zustand](https://github.com/pmndrs/zustand) or [Valtio](https://github.com/pmndrs/valtio) appear to be rather simple to integrate but we have not used them yet.
+[Zustand](https://github.com/pmndrs/zustand), [Jotai](https://jotai.org/) or [Valtio](https://github.com/pmndrs/valtio) appear to be rather simple to integrate but we have not used them yet.
-A service could create a `valtio` or `zustand` instance to be shared with other services and the UI.
+A service could create a central "store" instance to be shared with other services and the UI.
 Let us know if you need this feature.